A Level Sociology

 We all live in society.
 But how many of us understand its functions?

-8 or more GCSEs at grades A*–C including a minimum grade B in English Language, Maths and Science (preferably Biology).
+8 or more GCSEs at grades 9-4 including a minimum grade 6 in English Language and a Humanities subject.

 Sociology is the study of societies and the way that they shape people’s behaviour, beliefs and identity.
 Sociology enables us to make sense of the rapidly changing world that we live in.
 As a Sociology student, you’ll learn about the world around you and the challenges faced by people in society.
 You’ll develop skills in problem-solving, evaluating evidence, forming reasoned arguments, thinking creatively, and considering different viewpoints.
 Add to this the experience you’ll get working in a team and using your initiative, and you have a whole host of invaluable skills that can be transferred to lots of different industries.

 - Criminal justice, policing & law (for example, probation officer, paralegal)